Republican leads in California vote to replace U.S. House member who quit after scandal

 The 25th district has more registered Democrats than Republicans.
 Nonetheless, Smith told MSNBC on Sunday that she could lose because many voters were focused on paying rent or filing for unemployment benefits, rather than politics.

-Trump accused Democrats of trying to rig the election after Los Angeles County set up an in-person polling station at the last minute in an area that has a large number of minority voters.
+Trump on Monday accused Democrats of trying to rig the election after Los Angeles County set up an in-person polling station at the last minute in an area that has a large number of minority voters.
+County officials said the local mayor had requested the polling station.

-“Dems are trying to steal the Mike Garcia Congressional Race in California.
-Republicans, get out and VOTE for your terrific candidate, ASAP!” the president wrote on Twitter on Monday.

-County officials said the local mayor had requested the in-person polling station.

-“Mr.Pres, Put on a face covering and do your job.
-Where are the tests?”
-Smith wrote on Twitter.
-“What’s your PLAN to help families and businesses recover?”

-Republicans won another special election for a congressional seat in a largely rural district of Wisconsin Tuesday.
-Republican state Senator Tom Tiffany defeated law school professor Tricia Zunker by 57.2% to 42.8%, the New York Times said.
+Republicans won another special election for a congressional seat in a largely rural district of Wisconsin Tuesday, as Republican state Senator Tom Tiffany defeated law school professor Tricia Zunker by 57.2% to 42.8%.

 Trump, who had won the district by 20 percentage points in 2016, greeted Tiffany’s victory on Twitter.
-“Big News: Tom Tiffany of the Great State of Wisconsin has just become Congressman Tom Tiffany.
-He will do a FANTASTIC job for the people of Wisconsin, and the United States.
-Congratulations!”

-Both the California and Wisconsin winners will have to defend their seats again in November, when Democrats will seek to keep their majority in the House and gain control of the Senate.
+Both the California and Wisconsin winners will have to defend their seats again in November, when Democrats will seek to keep their House majority and gain control of the Senate.

 Reporting by Susan Cornwell; Editing by Andy Sullivan, Peter Cooney, Cynthia Osterman and Gerry Doyle